 Why Choose Galine, Frye, Fitting & Frangos

 At Galine, Frye, Fitting & Frangos, we have earned millions of dollars in settlements for residents of San Jose, San Mateo, and the surrounding areas.
-Our extensive experience helping clients manage the aftermath of car accidents and other personal injury lawsuits has honed our ability to efficiently work with insurance companies and get you the funds you deserve.
+Our extensive experience helping clients manage the aftermath of car accidents and other San Jose personal injury lawsuits has honed our ability to efficiently work with insurance companies and get you the funds you deserve.

 We have a strong track record of substantially increasing damages beyond what insurance companies initially offered, and we provide a free consultation to each prospective client to go over the details of your accident and let you know how we anticipate helping you before you commit to filing a claim.